uber-node/zero-config/README.md

  practices reflect our approach and some of the reasons we designed Zero-config as we did.

- - Most configuration should live in `common.json`
+ - Configuration should live in a single file
  - Only put configuration in more specific configuration files when you really have to.
 Dev and test configs should only contain changes to support development